Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 $ sudo bin/systemctl stop grafana-server
 ```

-the `systemctl` command might be elsewhere on a Linux system, e.g., `/usr/bin/systemctl`.
+The `systemctl` command might be elsewhere on a Linux system, e.g., `/usr/bin/systemctl`.

 Once you have started Grafana on your system, log in as admin on the web browser (Default: admin, admin): [http://localhost:3000/](http://localhost:3000/).